 Paramedic level care includes advanced airway management; intravenous therapy; use of cardiac monitor/defibrillators and pacemakers; and medication administration.

-PJC's Emergency Medical Services Program offers an Associate’s Degree of Applied Sciences in Emergency Medical Services and Intermediate and Paramedic certificates for Emergency Medical Technicians.
+PJC's Emergency Medical Services Program offers an Associate’s Degree of Applied Sciences in Emergency Medical Services and a Paramedic certificate for Emergency Medical Technicians.

-The Associate of Applied Science in Emergency Medical Services is 67 credit hours.
+The Associate of Applied Science in Emergency Medical Services is 60 credit hours.
 The Certificate in Emergency Medical Technician - Paramedic requires 43 credit hours.
-The Certificate in Emergency Medical Technician - Intermediate requires 25 credit hours.